Akaalis-code/y_compendium/Y_bigdata/Y_databricks/y_databricks_theory.md

 	Cluster access :
 		Attach to
 		Can restart
-		Manage -->> can manage permissions
-		Allow cluster creation
+		Manage -->> can manage permissions and edit cluster config Allow cluster creation

+		View SPARK UI and Computer metrics -->> Can attach to permission enough View Driver logs                   -->> Can manage permisiion Edit cluster config                -->> Manage permission

+	Group cannot be owners of the job only individual users can

 All Describe cmds
 	DESCRIBE my_table_name = just gives tables columns info